learn-co-students/OO-mini-project-yale-web-yss-052719/README.md

 should return all of the recipe instances
 - `Recipe#users`
 should return the user instances who have cookbook entries with this recipe
+- `Recipe#ingredients`
+should return all of the ingredients in this recipe

 ### `User`